Jobs: UX Research Analyst & Writer

-Note: Based on the applications, a few selected candidates will be assigned a paid 10-15 hours writing and analysis test which will be the main evaluation criteria for the position.
+Note: Based on the applications, a few selected candidates will be assigned a paid writing and analysis test, which will be the main evaluation criterion for the position.
 This will also be a good way for you to get a feel for the primary task of this job.
-(The test will be performed remotely with an introductory Skype call.
-You’ll then be given a real usability test dataset to analyze and describe within a 10-day deadline, running from November 9. through Nov.
-20. 2017)
+(The test will be performed remotely.
+You’ll be given a real usability test dataset to analyze and describe within a 10-day deadline.)

 If you want to prepare the best possible, consider reading our SaaS sales page and the “work values” section below.

 Edward Scott, UX Research Lead at the Baymard Institute

 Referral Bonus: If this job isn’t you, but you know someone who’ll be the perfect fit, please send them the link to this page.
 If we end up hiring the person you referred, we’ll give you a 1 year access to a Baymard Premium ‘Comprehensive’ plan (normally $1,800/year).

 Our entire team works remotely, but once a year, we all get together for a meetup.
 The first image is from Iceland, where one of the activities was snowmobiling on glaciers.
 Second, is teambuilding activities in Parque Eduardo VII and third image is from surfing lessons — both in Lisbon, Portugal.